Drepheus/Vizual/SUBSCRIPTION_SETUP_GUIDE.md

 # Subscription & Rate Limiting Setup Guide

-This guide explains how to set up the subscription and rate limiting system for Omi AI.
+This guide explains how to set up the subscription and rate limiting system for Vizual AI.

 ## Overview